| |

 inch per side, under each arm.
 Nielson inserts a 2mm scope, camera and micro

-angel hair pasta.
-Once Dr. Nielson identifies the sympathetic nerve, he severs
+hair pasta.
+Once Dr. Nielson identifies the sympathetic nerve, he severs it to

-it to instantly bring warmth to the hands and/or cure hyperhidrosis.
+instantly bring warmth to the hands.
 The procedure

 After doing more research and talking with Dr. Nielson’s staff, Kolsrud